w-vi/grivefs/README.md

 # grivefs

-Attemtp to get a google drive [FUSE](http://fuse.sourceforge.net/) client.
-There are not many drive clients for linux and frankly I don't like syncing clients anyway as they are mirroring everything on my local drive which is something I don't need at all.
+Attemtp to get a google drive [FUSE](http://fuse.sourceforge.net/) client without huge dependecies.
+There are not many drive clients for linux and frankly I don't like syncing clients anyway and the existing fuse clients are either old or have too many dependecies.

 ## How it works